How long is Stellar Blade?

 Stellar Blade's time to beat will vary, as mentioned, depending on how much of it you want to complete.
 Having had members of the GamesRadar+ team go through it, we can say the following is the case:

-- Just story: 15-20 hours
+- Critical path (story only): 15-20 hours

-- Standard playthrough (story + some side content): 20-25 hours
+- Standard playthrough (story + some side activities): 20-25 hours

-- 100% Completion: 30+ hours
+- 100% completion: 30+ hours

 Stellar Blade's length is clearly incredibly elastic - though starting as a linear game, later on it becomes more open and players will gain more freedom to pursue side content and optional gameplay, including collectibles, side quests and more besides.
 This is side content that will obviously make it easier for players to progress, but it's not essential, and can be avoided if you just want to focus on the main plot.

-This means that most players will probably be finished before they hit the 30 hour mark, assuming they don't want to completely scrub the game for collectibles and extra content, or start a new game afterwards.
+This means that most players will probably be finished before they hit the 30-hour mark, assuming they don't want to completely scrub the game for collectibles and extra content, or start a new game afterwards.

 © GamesRadar+.
 Not to be reproduced without permission